Preimplantation Genetic Diagnosis / Preimplantation Genetic Screening

-Patients who may benefit from PGD include anyone with a known genetic disease or mutation that may lead to a disease.
+Patients who may benefit from PGD include anyone with a known genetic disease or mutation that may lead to disease.
 Determining who may benefit from PGS is more controversial.
-Patients with recurrent pregnancy loss, older patients who are at increased risk for a genetically abnormal child and patients with a known chromosomal translocation etc. may benefit from PGS.
-In addition, embryos that are screened with PGS and found to be normal have a higher implantation rate than unscreened embryos.
-Therefore, some patients opt for PGS in order to maximize their chance of success.
-Since the implantation rates with screened embryos is higher, using PGS, we can transfer less embryos and still have a high chance of success.
-This is a very appealing option for many patients because transferring less embryos minimizes the chance of a multiple pregnancy.
+Patients with recurrent pregnancy loss, older patients who are at an increased risk for a genetically abnormal child, and patients with a known chromosomal translocation, may benefit from PGS.
+In addition, embryos that are screened with PGS and found to be healthy have a higher implantation rate than unscreened embryos.
+Therefore, some patients opt for PGS in order to maximize their chances of success.
+Since the implantation rates of screened embryos are higher, using PGS, we can transfer fewer embryos and still have a high probability of success.
+This is a very appealing option for many patients because transferring fewer embryos minimizes the chance of multiple pregnancies.
 Therefore, some experts advocate using PGS for patients who desire a single embryo transfer.
-Ultimately, the decision whether or not to pursue PGS/PGD is an individual decision that must be made with a knowable health care provider.
+Ultimately, the decision of whether or not to pursue PGS/PGD is an individual one that must be made with a specialized health care provider.

 Can PGS/PGD be used to tell the sex of an embryo?

 Yes, PGS/PGD can be used to determine the sex of an embryo.
-This can be particularly helpful because there are some diseases that only occur in male or female children.
-In these situations the technology is used to select a male or female embryo in order to minimize the chance of having a child affected by a specific disease.
-Whether or not to use the technology to determine sex outside of this indication is more controversial.
-Anyone who is considering sex selection should discuss the option with a knowable health care provider to ensure that they understand the benefits and limitations of the technology.
+This can be particularly helpful because some diseases only occur in male or female children.
+In these situations, PGS/PGD technology is used to select a male or female embryo in order to minimize the chance of having a child affected by a specific disease.
+Whether or not we should use the technology to determine sex outside of this indication is more controversial.
+Anyone who is considering sex selection should discuss the option with a knowledgable health care provider to ensure that they understand the benefits and limitations of the technology.

 How much does PGS/PGD cost?

 The cost of PGS/PGD can vary significantly depending on what testing is required.
 The good news is that in Illinois, depending on the indication, insurance may cover the cost of the testing.
-If the testing is not covered, as a general estimate, it runs around $4,000 to $6,000.
+If the testing is not covered, as a general estimate, it runs between $3,000 and $5,000.